School of Education

 The curriculum requirements for the PASHE major are on the exercise and sport science major: physical, adapted, and school health education page.

-The WI Department of Public Instruction (DPI) requires that candidates for admission to a teacher education, administration, or pupil services program successfully pass a criminal background check (CBC) as one criterion for admission.
+The Department of Public Instruction and WI state statute requires that candidates for admission to a teacher education, administration, or pupil services program successfully pass a criminal background check (CBC) as one criterion for admission.
 By applying for admission to one of these programs, candidates agree to provide the necessary personal information to UWL in order to initiate their CBC, and to complete their portion of the process prior to the deadline specified in their admission letter.
 Candidates are responsible for all costs associated with their criminal background check(s).
-Admission decisions by programs are contingent upon CBC clearance by the UWL Office of Field Experience or designated graduate program representative.
+Admission decisions by programs are contingent upon CBC clearance by the UWL Office of Field Experience or designated program representative.

 Additional criminal background checks may be required for teacher candidates if the time period between criminal background checks exceeds five years, or if there are other mandated CBCs that must be met.
 The Office of Field Experience will record the criminal background checks conducted each semester.